Introduction

 - Feature

-now accepts multiple arguments so you can use it like Underscore's pick
+get now accepts multiple arguments so you can use it like Underscore's pick (Issue #38).
+Thanks for the suggestion Santervo!

 - Feature

-events are now emitted whenever an attribute is removed (issue #35).
+mutate events are now emitted whenever an attribute is removed (issue #35).
 Thanks Jasper!

 - Not a feature per se, but the website got a complete makeover using the wonderful Bootstrap framework.